K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 This document provides a guide on the following: install Open PaaS development environment on e-Government Standard Framework Development Environment and Eclipse IDE, manage and deploy Java Web Application to Open PaaS environment through Open PaaS Development Environment, and manage Servicepack.

 ### 1.2 Range
-The guide provided from this document is written based from e-Government Standard Framework 3.2.0 and Kepler Version of Eclipse (Kepler, 4.3.x).
+The guide provided in this document is written based on e-Government Standard Framework 3.2.0 and Kepler Version of Eclipse (Kepler, 4.3.x).

 ### 1.3 References
-This document refered to Cloud Foundry Eclipse Pulgin Document from Cloud Foundry.
+This document refers to Cloud Foundry Eclipse Plugin Document from Cloud Foundry.
-The Cloud Froundry Eclipse Plugin Document: http://www.eclipse.org/cft/documentation/projectPageLink/CFTProjectPagedocumentation.html
+The Cloud Foundry Eclipse Plugin Document: http://www.eclipse.org/cft/documentation/projectPageLink/CFTProjectPagedocumentation.html

 # 2. Preparations Before Installing the Development Environment

 ### 2.1 Preparation Before Installing

-This document provides the installation guide using the 3.1.1 version of e-Government Standard Framework development environment.
+This document provides the installation guide using the 3.1.1 version of the e-Government Standard Framework development environment.
-The language used in e-Government Standard Framework development environment is JAVA, which means Java Development Kit (JDK) or Java Runtime Environment (JRE) should be installed for the execution.
+The language used in the e-Government Standard Framework development environment is JAVA, which means Java Development Kit (JDK) or Java Runtime Environment (JRE) should be installed for the execution.
-Install JDK before installing e-Government Framework development enviroment because Open PaaS Development Environment works as a plugin form.
+Install JDK before installing the e-Government Framework development environment because Open PaaS Development Environment works as a plugin form.
 (7 or higher version of Java is recommended.)
 If you don't use the e-Government Standard Framework Development Environment, it is alright to install Eclipse instead as it is similar to Eclipse IDE Kepler.

 The versions used in the guide.